splunk/splunk-sdk-java/README.md

 ### Entities and collections

-The Splunk REST API is a rich interface consisting of over 160 endpoints that provide access to virtually every feature area of Splunk.
-The majority of this API follows a convention of exposing resorces as collections of entities, where an entity is simply a resource that has properties, actions and metadata that describes the entity.
+The Splunk REST API consists of over 160 endpoints that provide access to almost every feature of Splunk.
+The majority of the Splunk Java SDK API follows a convention of exposing resources as collections of entities, where an entity is a resource that has properties, actions, and metadata that describes the entity.
 The entity/collection pattern provides a consistent approach to interacting with resources and collections of resources.

-For example, the following code fragment prints out all Splunk users.
+For example, the following code prints all Splunk users:

     Service service = Service.connect(...);
     for (User user : service.getUsers().values())
         System.out.println(user.getName());

-And in a very similar way, the following code prints out all the Splunk apps.
+Similarly, the following code prints all the Splunk apps:

     Service service = Service.connect(...);
     for (Application app : service.getApplications().values())
     System.out.println(app.getName());

-Collections have a common way of creating and removing entities.
-Entities have a common way of retrieving property values, updating those values and accessing entity metadata.
-So once you are familiar with this pattern you will have a reasonable understanding of how much of the SDK and underlying REST API work.
+Collections use a common mechanism to create and remove entities.
+Entities use a common mechanism to retrieve and update property values, and access entity metadata.
+Once you're familiar with this pattern, you'll have a reasonable understanding of how the SDK and underlying REST API work.

-The SDK contains the base classes `Entity` and `EntityCollection`.
-Both Entity and EntityCollection derive from the common base class `Resource`.
-Notice that Service itself is not a Resource, but is a container that provides access to all features associated with a Splunk instance.
+The SDK contains the base classes Entity and EntityCollection, both of which derive from the common base class Resource.
+Note that Service is not a Resource, but is a container that provides access to all features associated with a Splunk instance.

-Following is the class hierarchy for the core of the SDK library:
+The class hierarchy for the core SDK library is as follows:

     Service
     Resource